 The Bagri Foundation Scholarship at The Prince’s Foundation School of Traditional Arts aims to encourage and reward emerging artists visiting from Asia.
-It supports artists who would not have been able to study in the UK without financial support.
+Delivered between 2015-2019, it supported artists who would not have been able to study in the UK without financial support.

 In 2017, we were also proud to present the Bagri Prize to two outstanding MA students practising Asian arts at The Prince’s Foundation School of Traditional Arts from 2015-2017. n 5 July 2017, HRH The Prince of Wales attended The Prince’s School of Traditional Arts’ annual degree show and awarded the new Bagri Prize to Martha Moderitz and Muhammad Samiur Rahman.
 Martha’s paintings reveal her love for dance, geometry, nature and Pahari Miniature Paintings.
 Muhammad’s work is inspired by Islamic calligraphy and theology.
 Read more here.